andreabellacicca/zizza/README.md

 ### Technical Characteristics

 * **Architecture**: The server is based on a microservices architecture, allowing for flexibility and easy maintenance.
-* **Technologies**: The server uses technologies such as [list the technologies used, e.g. Node.js, Python, etc.] to ensure the effective management of transactions.
-* **Database**: The server uses a [list the type of database used, e.g. MySQL, MongoDB, etc.] database to store information related to transactions and user intentions.
+* **Technologies**: The server utilizes Python as the primary language to interact with the NEAR API SDK, ensuring efficient management of transactions and seamless integration with the NEAR blockchain.
+This approach leverages the simplicity and flexibility of Python, enabling the handling of complex operations in a streamlined and effective manner.
+* **Database-Free Architecture**: The solution adopts an innovative design that eliminates the need for traditional databases, reducing infrastructure complexity and enhancing scalability.
+All transaction-related information and user intents are managed directly on the NEAR blockchain, ensuring transparency, security, and decentralization.
+* **Zcash Integration via Wrapper**: A custom wrapper has been developed for the well-known zecwallet-light-cli wallet, enabling interaction with the Zcash blockchain without the need for a full node.
+This lightweight solution simplifies the process of sending, receiving, and managing Zcash transactions, making it more accessible and resource-efficient while maintaining the privacy and security features inherent to the Zcash protocol.

 ### Contributing

-The TX Server has been developed by WhOOhW https://github.com/wh00hw/zizza-backend/tree/master
+zizza-blockchain-intent-server has been developed by **wh00hw** https://github.com/wh00hw/zizza-backend/tree/master

 **Supported Commands**